 So, whether it’s a small, local development in a rural part of the country, or a large regional development in a metropolitan area, economic developers would be wise to consider an outlet mall and/or outlet stores as a strategic component of their long-term economic growth plans.

-If you’re interested in understanding the economic impact of tourism on your community, what retailers your citizens want most and how to create a more attractive environment for growth, contact us.
+If you’re interested in understanding the economic impact of tourism on your community, what retailers your citizens want most, and how to create a more attractive environment for growth, check out our public sector platform.